codeofnode/response-builder/readme.md

     // for example, here i am setting extraKey, valid only for GET request otherwise false, that will auto put total no of records fetched in case of GET requests.
     // You can build the builder the way you want, passing other valid options from table below. res.RB = RB.build(req,res,{ extraKey : (req.method === 'GET' ? 'total' : false) });
     // or if you want very simple, you can even do like this `res.RB = RB.build(res);` see builder section above.
-But that restrict flexibility of using RB a little
   });

 ```